dreamcatcher-tech/network/Inbox/2025-01-04 1113 making a git lfs server.md

 ? secure deduplication between repos ?
 If we stored the objects purely by hash, then we can deduplicate between repos.
 To delete them, we would store a count of how many repos referred to that item.

+granary project is good for deno compatible code. https://github.com/milkey-mouse/git-lfs-s3-proxy simple js script that passes all requests thru to a B2 backend.